-La Ferrari has in fact amazed everyone with the grip shown in the Malaysia wet circuit.
-The Maranello mechanics are evidently very good in creating a traction control system which is within the limits of the regulations:
+Ferrari has in fact amazed everyone with the grip shown in the wet at Malaysia.
+The Maranello mechanics are evidently very good in creating a traction control system which is within the regulations:

-Are the two brothers so different to each other?
+Are the two brothers so different from each other?

-"Michael is very concentrated to the family and the races.
-Ralf enjoys life’s pleasures more and addresses with happiness.
-He has other interests as well as Formula 1".
+"Michael is very concentrated on the family and the races.
+Ralf enjoys life’s pleasures more and addresses them with happiness.
+He has other interests other than Formula 1".

 "He has an amazing car control.
 An exceptional talent but needs to understand that everything cannot be done with talent only.
 He needs to use an analytic method to develop the car from Friday to Sunday and, at the same time, to put his qualities into use at the right moment.
 Today, beyond the extraordinary performance in Brazil, he is still fighting in the midfield.
 However, he is only on his fourth race in Formula 1.
 If he is focused on the job ahead, he will become one of the greats".